What are Chords and How Can They Help Us Learn About Keys?

 Do you ever wonder how there can be so much music in the world?
-Especially once you begin to learn about way music is built and the components that go into building it, it’s a little astonishing to think about how much music there is and how different one piece can sound from another.
+Especially once you begin to learn about how music is built and what components go into building it, it’s a little astonishing to think about how much music there is and how different one piece can sound from another.
 Different orchestrations and digitally edited music notwithstanding, even simply the universe of piano music contains a vastly varied repertoire.

 Look at the following series of chords.
 The first example consists of root position chords, while the second consists of inversions of those same chords.

-Playing this at the piano, we feel that it shares the qualities of the first of the longer progressions seen above over the second, which is to say, it seems like a nice progression of chords from one to the next.
+Playing this at the piano, we feel that it shares the qualities of top progression seen above over the bottom one, which is to say, it seems like a nice progression of chords.
 Indeed, as you’re no doubt already aware, the chords we may hear in a given piece are not typically random.
 Chords generally occur as part of a harmonic pattern or narrative that makes musical sense or is musically satisfying.